colinxr/wfb/content/newsletters/june-15-seo-robot-hell.md

 ++ [A Storefront for the Roboots | The Verge ](https://www.theverge.com/23753963/google-seo-shopify-small-business-ai)

-### Also from the Verge -- [Google is getting a lot worse because of the Reddit Blackouts](https://www.theverge.com/2023/6/13/23759942/google-reddit-subreddit-blackout-protests)
+**_ Also from the Verge: [Google is getting a lot worse because of the Reddit Blackouts](https://www.theverge.com/2023/6/13/23759942/google-reddit-subreddit-blackout-protests) _**

-## "Just as we’ve strewn the oceans with plastic trash and filled the atmosphere with carbon dioxide, so we’re about to fill the Internet with blah."
+## 2. "Just as we’ve strewn the oceans with plastic trash and filled the atmosphere with carbon dioxide, so we’re about to fill the Internet with blah."

 As AI generated content fills up the online space, whether to produce SEO-ified product descriptions (see above), or public apologies, existing models will run out of human made data from which to learn.